feso13122/feso13122/README.md

 **Head Developer** @ [NextModz-Studios](https://discord.gg/FMu9hxsDAu)

-Specialized in **FiveM Development** with a focus on creating robust, scalable server solutions.
+Specialized in **FiveM Development And Discord Development** with a focus on creating robust, scalable server solutions.

 ---